 A supplement business can be a very lucrative endeavor.
 However, it’s not without its challenges.
 To get started, you need to comply with licensing requirements and other regulations relating to vitamins and supplements.
 You also need to choose your products well, find reliable suppliers, develop your brand, and get creative in promoting your products.
 Since the latest trend is selling directly to consumers via the internet, you have to develop your e-commerce website and boost your online presence.
 Expect to devote a lot of time and effort to your supplement business to ensure its success.

 22. Physical Therapy

-As more and more Americans express an interest in their long-term health and wellness, demand for physical therapy has steadily increased.
+As more and more Americans express greater interest in long-term health and wellness, demand for physical therapy has steadily increased.
 After years of steady growth the industry is worth $38 billion in the US alone, and offers an excellent opportunity for the entrepreneur.
 If you’re an established physical therapist or will soon become one, you could start your own practice and make a good living while helping countless people live fuller, healthier lives.
 That’s an incredibly valuable service — which is why it’s so well compensated.

 You will of course need to be certified as a physical therapist, which takes years of education and hard work.
-But assuming you have your certification you’ll just need to get your license and insurance and find a good location for your physical therapy business.
-An alternative, for when you’re just starting out, is to be a mobile physical therapist and provide your therapy sessions at people’s homes and offices.
+But assuming you have your certification you’ll just need to get your license and insurance and find a good location for your business.
+An alternative, for when you’re just starting out, is to be a mobile physical therapist and provide therapy at people’s homes and offices.
 This would cut your costs and allow you to save up for the deposit on a fantastic location.